 If you put the Prime Pussify script in your startup scripts, Photoshop will also let you bind a keyboard shortcut to run the script.
 This can be a real timesaver if you have a lot of text you need to Pussify.

-During work on the Prime Puss chapter of Meow the Infinite, we actually ended up making two copies of the script, one that asks for new parameters and one that uses the existing parameters.
+Meow the Infinite, we actually ended up making two copies of the script, one that asks for new parameters and one that uses the existing parameters.
 We bound the latter to CTRL-P, so that any selected text layer could be randomized instantly with the default Prime Puss settings by just hitting CTRL-P, and re-randomized multiple times by repeatedly pressing CTRL-P until a particularly pleasing randomization was found.

 Unfortunately, Photoshop is very janky.